mikeqfu/pydriosm/docs/source/quick-start.rst

     :align: center
     :width: 85%

-    Type of the geometry object and keys within the nested dictionary of ``'other_relations'``
+    Type of the geometry object and keys within the nested dictionary of ``'other_relations'``.

 .. _parse_raw_feat: